-339 deal with the demands of the service.
+338 deal with the demands of the service.
 13 340 341 2.4 Staff working in emergency theatres should have a wide range of competencies to manage a range of multi-specialties and complexities.
-342 343 344 2.5 The role of an 'emergency theatre coordinator' (see Glossary ) should be considered for departments with a large emergency workload so that patient flow and prioritisation of cases can be actively managed.
+67 342 343 344 2.5 The role of an 'emergency theatre coordinator' (see Glossary) should be considered for departments with a large emergency workload so that patient flow and prioritisation of cases can be actively managed.
 345 346 2.6 Non-clinical aspects of managing an emergency list should be adequately supported for efficient running of the list.
-347 348 349 350 2.7 At all times there should be an on site anaesthetist who has the ability and training to undertake immediate clinical care of all emergency surgical patients.
-Explicit arrangements should be in place to provide support from additional anaesthetists appropriate to local circumstances.
-351 352 353 354 2.8 The emergency anaesthesia team should be led by an autonomously practising anaesthetist (see $\underline{\text{Glossary}}$ ) and include other healthcare professionals involved in the delivery of anaesthesia for emergency surgery including other departments such as radiology, medicine and emergency departments (ED).
-355 356 2.9 Anaesthetists assigned to provide cover for emergency lists should not also be assigned to undertake other activities such as elective work or supporting professional activities (SPA).91 357 358 359 360 2.10 Anaesthesia for emergency surgery should be delivered by a competent individual, with appropriate supervision; the level of supervision should reflect the severity of the case and the seniority of the individual in accordance with the RCoA's Guidance on supervision arrangements for anaesthetists.
+73 347 348 349 350 2.7 At all times there should be an on site anaesthetist who has the ability and training to undertake immediate clinical care of all emergency surgical patients.
+Explicit arrangem should be in place to provide support from additional anaesthetists appropriate to local circumstances.
+351 352 353 354 (see Glossary) and include other healthcare professionals involved in the delivery of anaesthesia for emergency surgery including other departments such as radiology, median 355 356 2.9 Anaesthetists assigned to provide cover for emergency lists should not also be assigned to undertake other activities such as elective work or supporting professional activities (SPA).91 357 358 359 360 2.10 Anaesthesia for emergency surgery should be delivered by a competent individual, was appropriate supervision; the level of supervision should reflect the severity of the case a seniority of the individual in accordance with the RCoA's Guidance on supervision arrangements for anaesthetists.
 92 361 362 363 364 365 2.11 Anaesthetists in training should be given the appropriate level of responsibility according to their competence and level of training, in order to gain the experience of emergency anaesthesia to be able to function as a consultant later in their career.
 Anaesthetists in training must be appropriately supervised at all times, and rotas and staffing arrangements should be in place to facilitate this.
-366 367 368 369 2.12 Anaesthesia Associates (AAs) should work under the supervision of a consultant anaesthetist at all times as outlined by the RCoA.
-In some emergency situations, a ratio of 1:1 and direct supervision may be more appropriate in view of the high incidence of comorbidities, complications and mortality.
+93 366 367 368 369 2.12 Anaesthesia Associates (AAs) should work under the supervision of a consultant anaesthetist at all times as outlined by the RCoA. ^{94,95} In some emergency situations, a ratio of 1:1 and direct supervision may be more appropriate in view of the high incidence of comorbidities, complications and mortality.
 370 371 372 373 374 2.13 Patients receiving emergency anaesthesia care in a non-theatre location should be cared for by anaesthetists with the same level of competency and assistance as those receiving emergency care in the theatre environment.
-Certain circumstances may require additional assistance, and local arrangements should allow sufficient personnel and resources to support this.
-375 376 2.14 There should be dedicated administrative staff to support all aspects of the emergency anaesthesia service and to support and coordinate non-clinical activity.
+Certain circumstances may require additional assistance, and local arrangements should allow sufficient personnel and resources to support this. ^{84,96} 375 376 2.14 There should be dedicated administrative staff to support all aspects of the emergency anaesthesia service and to support and coordinate non-clinical activity.
 12,91 377 378 379 380 2.15 Whenever emergency surgery is undertaken, the revoery unit should be open continuously and adequately staffed.
-Until patients can maintain their own airway, breathing and circulation, they should be cared for on a one-to-one basis, with an additional member of staff available at all times.
+84 Until patients can maintain their own airway, breathing and circulation, they should be cared for on a one-to-one basis, with an additional member of staff available at all times.
+71